Caesarius of Arles: Religious beginnings

 According to William Klingshirn, "Caesarius also has the reputation of being the faithful champion of Augustine of Hippo in the early middle ages."
 Thus Augustine's writings are seen to have profoundly shaped Caesarius' vision of human community, both inside and outside the cloister; and Caesarius' prowess as a popular preacher is understood to follow from his close attention to the example of the bishop of Hippo.
 Caesarius was also highly influenced by his teacher, Julianus Pomerius.
 Pomerius had been inspired by the life of Augustine of Hippo too and insisted that bishops and members of the clergy live more like monks as opposed to aristocrats.
 This meant that any luxurious behaviour, such as participating in bountiful banquets, enlarging estates and enjoying “secular” learning, was condemned.
 Instead Pomerius urged bishops to give away all their riches and personal wealth as well as dress and eat simply.
 Caesarius's monasticism led him to the movement of church reform and he became one of its most influential spokesmen.
 According to many of his testaments he stayed true to the teachings of Pomerius and Augustine by rejecting secular learning, shunning comfortable living and organizing his clergy into monastic living.

-It is important to realize that Christianization in the late Roman and Early Medieval West was a slow, inconsistent and incomplete social and religious change.
+Christianization in the late Roman and Early Medieval West was a slow, inconsistent and incomplete social and religious change.
 It required the building of churches, conversion of elites and a widespread adoption of Christian self-identity with a system of Christian values, practices and beliefs.
 The church was constantly struggling against the survival of superstitions and pagan practices that were widely common among communities and common folk.
 However, it was only with the consent and participation of local populations that these religious changes were able to take effect.
 Therefore, as Klingshirn so carefully puts it, this process was reciprocal.
 Although the elites and theologians implemented all of the goals and strategies, it was up to the peasants and townspeople of local communities to accept these practices.

-The directions of Caesarius for the conduct of monks and nuns have been censured as pedantic and minute, according to the Catholic Encyclopedia.
-They certainly yielded to the spread of the rising Benedictine rule, but must be judged by their age and in the light of the whole spirit of monasticism.
+Caesarius composed two rules, one for men ("Ad Monachos"), the other for women ("Ad Virgines").
+The rule for monks is based on that of Lérins, as handed down by oral tradition.
+This rule soon gave way to the Rule of Columbanus.

 As a preacher, Caesarius displayed great knowledge of Scripture, and was eminently practical in his exhortations.
 Besides reproving ordinary vices of humanity, he had often to contend against lingering pagan practices, as auguries, or heathen rites on the calends.
 His sermons on the Old Testament are not critical, but dwell on its typical aspects.

 Several volumes of his sermons have been published in Sources Chrétiennes.